DD9/dd9/wp-content/plugins/easy-fancybox/readme.txt

 = Theme conflicts =

 - **Twenty Eleven** uses a very high stacking order (z-index: 9999) for the top image and menu div, resulting in FancyBox content being partially hidden under the page header.
-Work-around: Use the plugin [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add on the new Appearance > Edit CSS admin page the rule:
+Work-around: Use the plugin [Custom CSS](http://wordpress.org/plugins/safecss/) or [Jetpack](http://wordpress.org/plugins/jetpack/) and add on the new Appearance > Edit CSS admin page the rule:
 `
 #branding {
 z-index:999;
 }
 `
-- Most if not all **Elegant Themes** have FancyBox already integrated in a hard-coded way, making them incompatible with Easy FancyBox.
+- Older versions of **Elegant Themes** have FancyBox integrated in a hard-coded way, making them incompatible with Easy FancyBox.
+In the latest versions of these themes, there is an option to disable the included FancyBox.
+Use this option to make your theme compatible with Easy FancyBox :)
 - The **Mystique** theme has two option called "Lightbox" and "Optimize website for faster loading" that will break Easy FancyBox.
 Disable both in Mystique's options > Advanced.
 - **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.
 - Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
 There is no solution other than stripping the theme of all FancyBox related code or disable the plugin and use the theme provided version...